 (1) No building height shall exceed 36 feet in height from the base flood elevation (BFE) or three stories, whichever is less, except that churches and schools shall not exceed 55 feet and except further as allowed in § 276-47 of this chapter.
 All development on undersized lots shall have a reduced maximum building height in accordance with the schedules set forth in § 276-34B(9).
 The following structures may be erected above the heights prescribed by this section, but in no case shall the height of any of these appurtenances exceed a height equal to 10% more than the maximum height permitted for the particular use at issue:

-(a) Mechanical rooms and other roof structures for the housing of stairways, tanks, ventilating fans, HVAC equipment or similar equipment required to operate and maintain the building.
+(a) Mechanical rooms and other roof structures for the housing of stairways, tanks, ventilating fans, HVAC equipment or similar equipment, including elevator equipment rooms, required to operate and maintain the building.

 (b) Skylights, spires, cupolas, flagpoles, chimneys or similar structures.